mMONTAGEe/CRYPTO-Bot/README.md

 ##### Idk. for any questions. ask me here
-[For any questions Join here.!](https://discord.gg/fResd3V) I and ROM avaiable there.
+[For any questions Join here.!](https://discord.gg/fResd3V)

+I and ROM available there.